muellerzr/muellerzr.github.io/_posts/projects/2019-7-11-FeatureImportance-TestSet.md

 ## Permutation Importance:

 Permutation importance, or Mean Decrease in Accuracy (MDA) is a method of measuring a variables importance in a model by first **fully training** a model with everything available, then taking each variable away one by one and seeing the relative change in accuracy or any **metric**.
-This should be done on a seperate test set, as it has the least bias for our models.
+This should be done on a separate test set, as it has the least bias for our models.

 When we train a neural network in the library, one thing we can *not* do is simply wipe a column out from our inputs and see that change, as our models will always expect all variables to be present.
-As such there are two options available to us: fully train a new model for every single combination needed (which is extremely costly and time-inducive), or we can **permutate** a column and shuffle all of its values, with the hopes of breaking any link a particular column had to our data.
+As such there are two options available to us: fully train a new model for every single combination needed (which is extremely costly and time-intensive), or we can **permutate** a column and shuffle all of its values, with the hopes of breaking any link a particular column had to our data.

 ## Doing this in Fast.AI:

 As I mentioned above, we can permutate a column in Pandas very easily with the `.sample` function.
 This will randomly sample 'x' number of items from our dataframe.
-For us, since we want to suffle the entire thing, it would look like this:
+For us, since we want to shuffle the entire thing, it would look like this:

 {% highlight python3 %}
 {% raw %}